vohi/minicoin/minicoin/roles/README.md

     - role: mutagen
       paths:
         - ~/qt/dev/qtbase
-        - ~/qt/dev/qtbase
+        - ~/qt/dev/qtdeclarative
 ```

-By default, `mutagen` will be installed on the guest, and will communicate to
+If `mutagen` is available on the host, then the sync will be created on the host.
-the host system via ssh (which requires an SSH server on the host).
+Otherwise (or if the `reverse` attribute is set to true), `mutagen` will be

-For cloud VMs, `mutagen` should be configured to run in reverse mode by setting
+installed on the guest, and will communicate to the host system via ssh (which
-the `reverse` attribute to `true`; this requires a `mutagen` installation on the
+requires an SSH server on the host).

-host system.
+For cloud VMs, `mutagen` needs to be installed on the host.

-### Docker
+## Docker

 minicoin can build a Dockerfile, or run a docker image.